Retrieval-Augmented Generation for Natural Language Processing: A Survey: Retriever

-To solve the above challenge, there are three key points that need to be considered when determining the chunking size: \begin{compactenum} \item \textbf{Task's property.} Different tasks may benefit from different kinds of retrieval chunks.
-For example, question-answer tasks may prefer short phrases, while summarization tasks may prefer long documents. \item \textbf{Encoder's property.} Different encoder models have varying encoding capabilities on texts with different lengths.
-For example, models in the sentence-transformer~\cite{sen-trans} behave better on a single sentence, while the text-embedding-ada-002~\cite{text-emb-ada} is good at longer texts. \item \textbf{Query's property.} The length of the user's queries should be aligned with the chunking size, which implicitly aligns the amount of contextual information in chunks with that in queries, thus improving the relevance between queries and retrievals.
+\item \textbf{Query's preference.} The length of the user's queries should be aligned with the chunking size, which implicitly aligns the amount of contextual information in chunks with that in queries, thus improving the relevance between queries and retrievals.
 For example, a retrieval database built on short phrases may be useless for queries with long documents. \end{compactenum} Overall, there is no golden rule for determining the chunking size, and it depends on the specific RAG scenarios.

 There are basically three types of chunking techniques, including \textbf{the chunking with fixed length}, \textbf{the semantic chunking}, and \textbf{the content-based chunking}.
-Chunking with fixed length is the simplest way to split documents sequentially using a length hyperparameter.
+Chunking with a fixed length is the simplest way to split documents sequentially using a length hyperparameter.
 The semantic chunking cuts documents based on semantics, such as the period character or the newline character that represents the end of the sentence.
-Existing state-of-the-art natural language processing toolkits, such as NLTK~\cite{nltk} and spaCy~\cite{spacy}, have provided convenient sentence-cutting methods.
+Existing state-of-the-art natural language processing toolkits, such as NLTK~\citep{nltk} and spaCy~\citep{spacy}, have provided convenient sentence-cutting methods.
 The content-based chunking segments documents according to the unique structural characteristics.
 For example, electronic medical records can be easily segmented based on the sections, or programming codes can be segmented based on function blocks.

+\edit{Before chunking and encoding, text preprocessing (e.g., normalization, removing boilerplate/HTML artifacts, deduplication, and consistent handling of casing/punctuation) can influence the quality of chunk representations.
+Prior studies~\citep{24is-preprocess} show that preprocessing choices can measurably affect downstream performance for both Transformer-based models and traditional models, suggesting that corpus preparation should be treated as an important knob when optimizing retrieval quality and robustness in RAG.}